Dianne Buswell: Strictly Come Dancing

 Buswell moved to the United Kingdom, where she joined the BBC's Strictly Come Dancing – the original version of Dancing with the Stars – in 2017.
 Her celebrity partner for the 2017 series was the Reverend Richard Coles.
 They were the second couple eliminated in the series, losing the dance-off to Simon Rimmer and Karen Hauer in a unanimous decision.
 Buswell was paired with television presenter Tim Vincent for the 2017 Children in Need special.

 For the sixteenth series of the show in 2018, she was partnered with YouTuber Joe Sugg.
 They were runners-up, alongside Faye Tozer and Giovanni Pernice and Ashley Roberts and Pasha Kovalev, behind Stacey Dooley and Kevin Clifton.
 In early 2019, the couple performed in the Strictly Come Dancing Live! tour, winning 28 of the 29 shows.

 Buswell returned for her third series in 2019, paired with radio DJ Dev Griffin.
 They were the third couple to leave the show, after losing a dance-off to Emma Weymouth and Aljaž Skorjanec.

 For series 18 in 2020, she was partnered with The Wanted singer, Max George.
 They were the third couple to be eliminated, after losing a dance-off to Maisie Smith and Gorka Marquez.

 Buswell returned for series 19 in 2021, partnered with Robert Webb, a comedian, actor and writer.
 Webb withdrew from the competition after three weeks, due to ill health.

 In 2022, she was paired with radio and television presenter Tyler West for series 20.
 They were the eighth couple to be eliminated after losing a dance-off to Molly Rainford and Carlos Gu.

 In 2023, she was paired with actor and model Bobby Brazier for series 21.
 They finished as runners-up, alongside Layton Williams and Nikita Kuzmin, behind series champions Ellie Leach and Vito Coppola.

 In 2024, she was paired with comedian Chris McCausland for series 22.
 They won the series, with Buswell winning for the first time and McCausland becoming the first blind contestant to win.
-In May 2025, the couple's waltz - which featured a passage of McCausland walking unaided and unsighted - won the British Academy Television Award for Memorable Moment at the 2025 British Academy Television Awards.
+In May 2025, the couple's waltz – which featured a passage of McCausland walking unaided and unsighted – won the British Academy Television Award for Memorable Moment at the 2025 British Academy Television Awards.

-For the 2025 season, she was partnered with Neighbours actor Stefan Dennis and announced she would still compete despite her pregnancy, which was announced on 14 September.
-It was reported that there is a chance she would possibly have to pull out of the competition and would be replaced with one of the other professional dancers.
-However, the couple finished in 12th place, after Dennis tore his calf muscle, forcing the couple to withdraw from the competition early.
+For the series 23 in 2025, she was partnered with Neighbours actor Stefan Dennis and announced she would compete despite her pregnancy, which was announced on 14 September.
+It was reported that there was a chance she could pull out of the competition and be replaced by one of the other professional dancers.
+However, the couple finished in 12th place after Dennis tore his calf muscle, forcing them to withdraw from the competition after four weeks.